The Creative Writing Concentration

 The Concentration in Creative Writing does not change graduating requirements for students majoring in English, but is a prerequisite for honors with a focus in creative writing.

-For students in the Class of 2023 and beyond, the Concentration consists of four courses taken as part of an English major plan of study as follows:
+For students in the Class of 2023 and beyond, the Concentration consists of four courses taken as part of the eleven course English major plan as follows:

 1. One introductory course, CRWT 10, CRWT 11, or CRWT 12.
 (Only one introductory creative writing course may count toward the Concentration in Creative Writing.)